petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/api-builder.md

 JSON filtering can be incorporated into the endpoint.
 For example, `filter=lastName eq 'Smith'` could be used to filter the endpoint for entries that contain a last name Smith.

 JSON sorting can also be incorporated.
-For example `sort=firstName:asc` could be used to sort the entries alphabetically be first name.
+For example `sort=firstName:asc` could be used to sort the entries alphabetically by first name.

 See [API query parameters](./consuming-apis/api-query-parameters.md) to learn more about filtering and sorting.